 Choosing advanced fibres

-Aramids are strong, heat-resistant synthetic fibres with minimal stretch that will help to maintain a better sail shape as the rig loads up in a rising wind.
-In the past Kevlar and Vectran were also commonly used, but the latter suffers from poor resistance to ultra-violet light, while Kevlar has developed a reputation for failure without any visual warning as it ages.
-Kevlar cored lines are easy to identify, thanks to the material’s distinctive yellow colour – if your boat has any of these left they are liable to be nearing the end of their life and should be replaced, even if there’s no outward evidence of chafe or other damage.
+Aramids are strong, heat-resistant synthetic fibres.
+These have a minimal stretch that maintain a better sail shape as the rig loads up in a rising wind.
+In the past Kevlar and Vectran were also commonly used.
+But the latter suffers from poor resistance to ultra-violet light, while Kevlar has developed a reputation for failure without any visual warning as it ages.
+Kevlar cored lines are easy to identify, thanks to the material’s distinctive yellow colour.
+If your boat has any of these left they are liable to be nearing the end of their life and should be replaced.
+Even if there’s no outward evidence of chafe or other damage, these should be replaced.

 Matching the rope to the job

-It’s important to understand that many of the wide variety of very high performance ropes are intended for specific tasks on racing yachts whose owners are happy to spend lots of money in exchange for a small performance benefit.
+Many of the wide variety of very high performance ropes are intended for specific tasks on racing yachts.
+The owners of these racing yachts are happy to spend lots of money in exchange for a small performance benefit.
 That means there’s no guarantee that a more expensive rope will be the best for a specific task.

-Increasingly deck gear needs to be matched to the type of lines you’re using, so before buying new running rigging it’s worth making sure everything else in the system is compatible with it.
+Increasingly deck gear needs to be matched to the type of lines you’re using, This is the reason why before buying new running rigging it’s worth making sure everything else in the system is compatible with it.
 Clutch manufacturers, for instance, now frequently produce different jaws to match different rope materials.
 In many cases these can be retrofitted into existing units and can therefore be used to replace older worn jaws of the wrong profile.

 It’s also important to know what the breaking strain figures relate to – unfortunately it isn’t consistent in the figures different rope manufacturers quote.
 Some specify the average breaking strain of an unspliced rope, while others provide a minimum figure for spliced lines.
 This minimum breaking strain is a lower number than the average breaking strain, and is reduced by a further 20 per cent in the quoted figures to account for the weakening effect of the splice.